takahirom/arbigent/README.md

 ## Features

-*   **Achieve Complex Goals Through Scenario Dependencies:** Recognizing that AI agents often struggle with complex tasks, Arbiter allows breaking down goals into smaller, dependent scenarios.
-For example, you can create a scenario to log in and then have a dependent scenario to perform a search.
-The name "Arbiter" reflects the library's role in managing AI agents and scenarios.
+*   **Achieve Complex Goals Through Scenario Dependencies:** AI agents often struggle with complex tasks.
+Arbiter addresses this by allowing you to break down goals into smaller, dependent scenarios.
+For example, you can create a scenario to log in, followed by a dependent scenario to perform a search.
+The name "Arbiter" was chosen to reflect the framework's role as a mediator, orchestrating the actions of AI agents across multiple scenarios.
 *   **UI-Based Scenario Creation, Code-Based Execution:**  Create scenarios visually in the UI and execute them programmatically using a saved project yaml file, allowing to create scenarios by QA engineer and execute by Software engineer.
 *   **Support for Multiple Form Factors:**  Arbiter supports testing on iOS, Android, and even TV interfaces using D-pad navigation.
 *   **Optimized for AI:**  Through experimentation, I discovered that LLMs perform poorly when presented with the entire UI tree.
 Arbiter optimizes the UI tree by removing unnecessary information, enhancing the AI's ability to understand and interact with the UI.